Take a trip through time at Rifle Heritage Days

 Friday and Saturday’s festivities also give people a chance to reconnect with the museum — for free.

-“It kind of opens it up for people to come and explore the museum, because it’s the biggest one in Garfield County, and a lot of people don’t even know it’s here,” Williams said, adding that there’s more staff and guides helping over the weekend.
+“It kind of opens it up for people to come and explore the museum because it’s the biggest one in Garfield County, and a lot of people don’t even know it’s here,” she said, adding that there’s more staff and guides helping over the weekend.
 “They have a lot more staff available as well during Heritage Days to give tours and answer questions.

 “But it mainly gives people a little bit of background on how Rifle started and how it built up over the years.”